-Note: For information on Complementary Studies Electives, Impact of Technology on Society (ITS) Electives and English Electives, see §84.6.
+Note: For further descriptions of the requirements on the Program Electives, see §84.5.
+For information on Complementary Studies Electives, Impact of Technology on Society (ITS) Electives and English Electives, see §84.6.

 Engineering Chart 2 Required Courses and Suggested Course Sequence for Co-op Programs